-We've added an Auto-Hibernate feature to Shift that keeps the RAM usage of Shift low.
+We've added an Auto-Hibernate feature to Shift that reduces its RAM usage.
 Auto-Hibernate automatically snoozes your unused/older views to keep Shift's impact on your computer's resources, particularly your RAM, low.
 Your snoozed tabs are still accessible and may take just a few seconds to load as they come out of their hibernation state.
 When you notice this slight delay, that's a sure sign the view you clicked into was previously hibernating.
 This setting is automatically turned on by default under Options (lower left) > Settings > General > Functionality.

 - Apps: Go to Options (lower left) > Settings > Apps > Installed Apps (at the top) > disable auto-hibernate for apps you always want to receive badges and desktop notifications for new messages.
 Alternatively, right-click the app in the sidebar and select "Auto-Hibernate Off"

 - Workspaces: Right-click on the Workspace in the sidebar and select "Auto-Hibernate Off."
 This is an all or nothing setting for the entire Workspace

 - Emails: Go to Options (lower left) > Settings > Accounts > click to expand beside each account you want to turn off auto-hibernate for

 If you want to always get badges and desktop notifications for your most important apps, make sure to turn Auto-Hibernate off.
 Learn more here.

 Thanks to Shift's access to APIs, you can leave Auto-Hibernate on for your added email accounts and still receive unread badges and desktop notifications.

 Be careful when turning off Auto-Hibernate!
 If you turn off this feature for everything, you will notice a slower startup and a greater impact on your computer's resources.
 It is recommended to keep Auto-Hibernate on for as many accounts as possible.